Excel-DNA/ExcelDnaDoc/README.md

 Example: `ExcelDnaDoc.exe <build folder>\SampleLib-AddIn.dna`
          The HTML Help Workshop content will be created in `<build folder>\HelpContent\`.

-External libraries that have been marked as ExplicitExports="true" will be searched for UDFs that have been marked and documented using the ExcelFunctionAttribute and the ExcelArgumentAttribute.
+External libraries will be searched for UDFs and Commands that are exposed to Excel and documented using the ExcelFunctionAttribute and the ExcelArgumentAttribute.

-If The ExcelDna.Documentation library has been referenced then the ExcelFunctionSummaryAttribute is also available to include a longer function summary that will not be exposed in the Excel Function Wizard, but will be included in the HTML Help Workshop content.
+If The ExcelDna.Documentation library has been referenced then the ExcelFunctionDocAttribute is also available to include additional documentation fields that will not be exposed in the Excel Function Wizard, but will be included in the HTML Help Workshop content.

 Dependencies